 There are plenty of videos out there of how to make one yourself, but here’s the one I followed.
 You can also personalize it to the space, whereas a purchased one may not fit quite right.
 And added bonus?
 Your in-laws think you’re pretty much the best father in the world.

-Tip 5: Etsy digital downloads instead of completed decorations
+Tip 5: Buy Etsy printable art instead of completed decorations

 A bit wary of making everything yourself by hand?
 Etsy remains an amazing source that showcases creativity and adds a personal touch.
 But just like with the bookshelf, we were unwilling to buy hand-crafted pictures to decorate the nursery.
 They were far too expensive.

-We found a set of six digital downloads for our woodland-themed nursery for under $16.
-Frames were purchased on sale online, and the whole decoration came in at a fraction of the cost of completed prints.
+We found a set of six downloadable wall art prints for our woodland-themed nursery for under $16.
+We purchased frames on sale online, and the whole decoration came in at a fraction of the cost of completed prints.

 As with the bookshelf, doing it yourself gives you more customization options.
 You can pick the frames, type of paper, and print out multiple copies if you want to use duplicates.